brev/numenta-web/numenta.com/pages/careers-team-and-contact/careers/research-internship.md

 type: post
 ---

-***IMPORTANT NOTE:*** *Numenta is unable to consider internship applications from international applicants unless they currently enrolled in a US University, are US Citizens, or hold a Green Card or are NAFTA (Mexican or Canadian) citizens.*
+> **IMPORTANT NOTE:** *Numenta is unable to consider internship applications from international applicants unless they currently enrolled in a US University, are US Citizens, or hold a Green Card or are NAFTA (Mexican or Canadian) citizens.*

+### About Opening

 The Research Group at Numenta is looking for outstanding PhD students or other research scientists for internship opportunities during the Fall - Winter